harkielgbh/automaton/README.md

 Various tests on a dummy test site, tests are listes in the Test-Ng file.

 **Anything else?**
-Page object was used as a basis for the structure.
+Page object model was used as a basis for the structure.